Frequently Asked Questions

 DRAIN WATER RESERVOIR:

 If your garden is under cover, we recommend draining your reservoir.
 If it is not under cover, your reservoir will drain and refill naturally with the rain - this is absolutely fine.
-TheLiner, SIP inserts, and Cedar Box will flex and bend with the ice and the rain without cracking or breaking.
+TheLiner, GardenWell inserts, and Cedar Box will flex and bend with the ice and the rain without cracking or breaking.
 However using Enzyme complete can help break down organic matter (roots) int eh reservoir and convert them to nutrients so be absorbed back up into the garden.

 CLEAN UP: